Skip to Content

 20 Epic Things To Do Near The Puerto Vallarta Cruise Port

 Located on the Pacific Coast, Puerto Vallarta provides the perfect getaway with turquoise waters, a warm climate, and fabulous sandy beaches.
-If you arrive at Puerto Vallarta cruise port on a Mexican Riviera cruise, there are lots of opportunities for your port day,
+For those arriving at Puerto Vallarta cruise port on a Mexican Riviera cruise, we’re sharing our top things to do.

 With the Pacific Ocean on one side and the Sierra Madre Mountains on the other, cruise guests can tour the old town or take a shore excursion from the cruise terminal.